Gorgeous (Taylor Swift song)

 "Gorgeous" is a song by the American singer-songwriter Taylor Swift from her sixth studio album, Reputation (2017).
 She wrote the song with its producers, Max Martin and Shellback.
-A bubblegum, electropop, and synth-pop song, "Gorgeous" features a loop instrumented by minimal hip-hop drum machine beats, synthesizers, occasional acoustic guitars, and a triangle ding before the refrain.
+A bubblegum pop, electropop, and synth-pop song, "Gorgeous" features a loop backed by minimal hip-hop drum machine beats, synthesizers, occasional acoustic guitars, and a triangle ding before the refrain.
 Inspired by Swift's relationship with the English actor Joe Alwyn, the lyrics are flirtatious confessions to a newfound romantic interest: the narrator jokingly tells this man that his striking beauty makes her miserable and yearning for more.

-Big Machine Records released "Gorgeous" for download on October 20, 2017.
+Before the album's release, Big Machine Records issued "Gorgeous" for download on October 20, 2017.
 Critical reception of the song was mixed: some reviews complimented its simple lyrics and production, but some others deemed the songwriting subpar for Swift's abilities.
 The track reached the top 20 on charts and received certifications in Australia, the United Kingdom, and the United States.
 Swift included "Gorgeous" in the set list of her 2018 Reputation Stadium Tour, and she performed it twice on the Eras Tour in 2023 and 2024.